 Environmental Aesthetics

-Very messy notes on Environmental Aesthetics from Stanford article.
+Notes on Environmental Aesthetics from Stanford article

 So did terms like "picturesque" and "sublime" come from philosophers?
 I wonder what other words come from philosophy that describes art.